Ford Motor Company: 21st century

 In April 2023, United Kingdom ministers approved Ford's BlueCruise technology.
 Because of this assisted driving technology, Ford drivers can now legally take their hands off the wheel on certain roads.
 Its top speed is 80 mph.
 BlueCruise uses sensors and cameras to regulate the car's speed and to keep track of speed limits and road signs.
 It also monitors and keeps a safe distance from other vehicles.
 It also comes equipped with an eye-tracking system.
 If the driver stops looking at the road then the car will gradually reduce its speed.
 This technology will initially be offered in Ford's 2023 model of the electric Mustang Mach-E SUV.
 According to Thatcham Research, an automotive research company, this model is not a self-driving car.
 It is classified as a level 2 or partial automation assistance system.
 This means that technology controls two or more driving aspects but still requires human driver control in cases of emergencies.
 The driver is still legally responsible for accidents.
 In August 2024 Pennsylvania State Police filed charges against a driver that killed two men while using BlueCruise.

 In November 2024, Ford announced that it would cut 800 jobs in the UK and 2,900 in Germany to try to reduce costs.

-In September 2025, Ford announced it would relocate it's world headquarters in Dearborn, Michigan into a new facility three miles away.
-Ford's "Glass House" headquarters opened in 1965 and is set to be demolished.
-When the new headquarter opens in November, it will take the address 1 America Road with it.
+In September 2025, Ford announced the relocation of its headquarters from the Henry Ford II World Center, commonly known as the "Glass House," to a new facility in Dearborn.
+The new Ford World Headquarters opened on November 16, 2025, with all operations expected to relocate by mid-2026, after which the Glass House is slated to be demolished.

+BlueOval SK Battery Park, dual gigafactories in Glendale, Kentucky under construction, known as Kentucky 1 and Kentucky 2, and now known as, Ford Energy Systems.

+In December 2025, Ford entered a joint venture disposition agreement with SK On, dividing the BlueOval SK plants and pivoting to BESS (battery energy storage system).

+In December 2025, Ford announced write-downs totaling $19.5 billion on its investments in electric mobility.
+Originally, nearly half of all vehicles sold were supposed to be hybrids or electric cars by 2030.
+However, as part of the second Trump administration's cuts to subsidies, several planned electric models were scrapped in order to focus on hybrid and internal combustion engine vehicles.

+In July 2026, amid the Dieselgate scandal, British courts dismissed the allegations against five manufacturers, including Ford, ruling in their favor.